lukebelz/Vesc-Status/README.md

    - Record VESC data into a "session" and pull up past "sessions" in the ride history tab
    - You can view current VESC data without recording a session
    - Battery meter with percentage
+   - [NEW] Record videos with graphical and numerical data embedded in an overlay, all in app

 This app is for use with the adafruit UART bluetooth module only.